iurnah/jos-course/README.md

-jos-course
+JOS-Course
 =========
-1.For my study of OS programming.
+1. For my study of OS programming.
-  *coding abilities
+2. Coding ability in C.
+3. System Knowledges.